3mcd/javelin/packages/ecs/README.md

 const entity = storage.create([position])
 ```

-Components created via factory are automatically pooled, but you must manually release the component back to the pool when it should be discarded:
+Components created via factory are automatically pooled; however, you must manually release the component back to the pool when it should be discarded:

 ```ts
 storage.destroy(entity)
 Position.destroy(position)
 ```

-The ECS can do this automatically if you register the component factory via the `storage.registerComponentFactory` method.
+`Storage` can do this automatically if you register the component factory via the `storage.registerComponentFactory` method.

 ```ts
 storage.registerComponentFactory(Position)